Super Mario Bros. 3

 Finally, upon defeating Bowser at the castle in the eighth world, Mario finally rescued Princess Toadstool.
 All of the Kings were restored to their true form, Bowser and his Koopalings were forced out of all of the kingdoms, and peace was restored to the Mushroom World.

-Other versions of the game
+Versions of the game

 Super-mario-pc-cabinet.jpg

-As part of Nintendo's flagship series, Super Mario Bros.
+As Nintendo's part of Nintendo's flagship series, Super Mario Bros.
 3 has been released on many different systems, both through traditional game ports and through emulation.

-It was released to arcades on the PlayChoice-10 system in 1989.
+For coin-operated use, it was released to arcades on the PlayChoice-10 system in 1989.
 This system allowed playing of up to ten NES-based games before the system's timer ran out.

-For home use, it received an enhanced port for the Super Nintendo Entertainment System as part of Super Mario All-Stars in 1993.
+It received an enhanced port for the Super Nintendo Entertainment System as part of Super Mario All-Stars in 1993.
 In 1998, six worlds from the Super Mario All-Stars version were included in BS Super Mario Collection for the Satellaview broadcast satellite add-on for the Super Famicom.

 The game, based on the Super Mario All-Stars version, was then ported to the Game Boy Advance, and released as Super Mario Advance 4: Super Mario Bros.
 3 in 2003.